 Research in this area suggests women with sponsors are 27 percent more likely than those without sponsors to seek a raise and 22 percent more likely to seek ‘stretch assignments’ that build their leadership experience.

 Applying & Eligibility

 Are you or someone you know:

 - A senior female leader working in the Communications, Media or Technology sectors?

 - Aspiring to move into the top leadership tier in your organization?

 - Interested in working with a senior executive to support you in taking the next career step?

 Then it’s time to take charge and accelerate your career with Women in Communications and Technology’s Protégé Project.
-This program is an innovative game changing career sponsorship program designed to advance the Canadian leadership landscape by helping to support senior women in the Communications, Media and Technology sectors move into top tier positions.
+This program is Canada’s only cross-sector career sponsorship program.
+It is an innovative game-changing career sponsorship initiative designed to advance the Canadian leadership landscape by helping to support senior women in the Communications, Media and Technology sectors move into top-tier positions.

-- Senior women working in the Communications, Media and Technology field within with aspirations of moving into the most senior leadership positions in their organizations.
+- Eligible applicants are senior women working in the Communications, Media and Technology field with aspirations of moving into the most senior leadership positions in their organizations.

 To date, the following C-suite executives have committed to support the program: